AyalaGottfried/MMU/README.md

 The need to refer to a particular address in memory stems from two main sources:

 - Access to the next program instruction to execute.
-- Access data by instruction from the program
+- Access data by instruction from the program.

+When a page from the secondary memory has to be loaded but all the existing pages in the physical memory are occupied, one of the pages must be replaced with the requested page.
+The paging system uses a replacement algorithm to determine which page to replace.
+There are several algorithms trying to solve this problem.